A quick start guide For Estheticians, Nail Techs, Lash Techs, Brow Artists, Massage Therapists and more.

 Apply for GST#

 This can be confusing.
 Revenue Canada has a chart of who needs to apply for a gest number and who does not.
-But the jist of it is If your business has revenue in excess of $30,000 in four consecutive calendar quarters, you have to register for a GST/HST number
+But the gist of it is If your business has revenue in excess of $30,000 in four consecutive calendar quarters, you have to register for a GST/HST number

 Purchase supplies and products.

 Keep all receipts for your supplies and products.
 It might be smart to keep only a small supply of materials on hand to keep your costs low.
-While I encourage you to shop local I also know that it it is important to keep your costs low.
+While I encourage you to shop locally I also know that it is important to keep your costs low.
 Often you can find products at a discounted price direct from the manufacturer.

-Obtain business and liability insurance
+Business and liability insurance for home-based business

 Open a business bank account